John Skelton (poet): Family

 John Skelton's lineage is difficult to prove.
 Some scholars have thought he may have been related to Sir John Shelton and his children, who also came from Norfolk.
-Sir John's daughter, Mary Shelton, was a mistress of Henry VIII's during the reign of her cousin, Anne Boleyn.
+Sir John's daughter, Mary Shelton, was a mistress of Henry VIII's during the tenure of her cousin, Anne Boleyn.
 Mary Shelton was the main editor and contributor to the Devonshire MS, a collection of poems written by various members of the court.

 It is said that several of Skelton's works were inspired by women who were to become mothers to two of Henry VIII's six wives.
 Elizabeth Boleyn (Howard), Countess of Wiltshire and Ormonde, was said to be so beautiful that Skelton compared her to Cressida.
 This comparison may have been a double entendre, because Cressida, as depicted by Chaucer in his work Troilus and Criseyde, was notable as a symbol of female inconstancy.
 A popular but unverifiable legend suggests several poems were inspired by Margery Wentworth; she is noted as one of the women portrayed in Skelton's Garland of Laurel.
 She also is reported as having an eponymous poem written in her honour by Skelton.
 Elizabeth was the mother of Anne Boleyn, Henry's second wife; Margery was the mother of his third, Jane Seymour.